-The Verkehrsbüro Group is celebrating its 100th birthday!
-We have been sending Austrians on holiday since 1917 – which means we have experienced a lot.
+The Verkehrsbüro Group is over 100 years old!
+We have been sending Austrians on holiday since 1917 – which means we have certainly experienced a lot.
 Join us on a journey back in time with our old-timer bus and find out more about the largest tourism company in Austria.

 We follow Emperor Franz Joseph’s example and go on a summer holiday.
 In 1917 we buy our second-class tickets at the Verkehrsbureau counter and board the train.
 The steam railways gave tourism a boost.
 In the first years following its foundation it was the job of the Verkehrsbureau to promote the state railways.